 - Costs of storing or moving the tenant’s belongings

 It is recommended that landlords include terms in the lease requiring tenants to thoroughly clean the unit before moving out.
-It may also be helpful to send a list of everything that needs to be cleaned, along with the cost per item if the landlord has to clean or repair the item instead.
+It may also be helpful to send a move-out checklist of everything that needs to be cleaned, along with the cost per item if the landlord has to clean or repair the item instead.
 Any event that could lead to withholding a security deposit or terminating the lease should be detailed in the rental agreement.

 5. How Long Does a Landlord Have to Return a Security Deposit?